stuartellis/sve-personal-website/content/articles/mac-setup.md

 [Recovery](https://support.apple.com/en-us/HT201314) mode.
 Otherwise, any malicious individual can change the firmware settings to boot from a disc or device of their choosing.
-If you did not enable File Vault, then the attacker will have complete access to all of the files on the system.
+If you did not enable File Vault, then the attacker will have complete access to the files on the system.

 [Apple Knowledge Base article HT204455](https://support.apple.com/en-gb/HT204455) provides full details.